Categories

 How do you know which color insulation to choose?

-The point of coloring the insulation is so that its intended usage is made obvious to anyone working on your boat.
-This makes the process of maintenance, repair, or replacement easier by visually identifying the wire.
+The point of coloring the insulation is so that its intended use is made obvious to anyone working on your boat.
+This makes the process of maintaining, repairing, or replacing easier by visually identifying the wire.
 Let’s say you need to replace the wire running to the water temperature gauge.
 Then, if your electrical system was wired correctly, all you need to do is find the tan wire and replace it.
 Below you will find a simple chart showing the most common color codes that are used in boat wiring.
-This methodology saves on time, repair costs, and ensures anyone can work on your system.
+This methodology saves on time and repair costs and ensures anyone can work on your system.

 Color | Item | Application | Available Gauges |